 Visiting during COVID-19

-We look forward to seeing you at The Gardens!
-If you plan to visit, please note that certain pre-entry requirements may be in place, depending on current Toronto Public Health recommendations.
+We look forward to seeing you at our long-term care home, the Gardens!
+If you plan to visit, please note that certain entry requirements may be in place, in accordance to Toronto Public Health recommendations.
+Thank you for doing your part in helping to keep our community safe.

 For more information contact: Bernadett Bondar, Infection Prevention and Control Program Lead